Animal Reproductive Structures and Functions

 This table briefly summarizes the major organs, locations, and functions of mammalian female reproductive anatomy:

-Ovaries are the site of egg development.
-Egg development occurs in structures called follicles, which are lined with specialized cells called follicular cells that surround the egg and promote egg development.
-During the menstrual cycle, a batch of follicular cells develops and prepares the eggs for release.
-At ovulation, one follicle ruptures and one egg is released, as illustrated below.
-The ruptured follicle, which remains in the ovary, is then called the corpus luteum, which secretes hormones that prevent menstruation until the egg has had time to be fertilized.
+• In the last phase of the ovarian cycle, the ruptured follicle (still in the ovary) becomes the corpus luteum, which secretes hormones that prevent menstruation until the egg has had time to be fertilized.
 If fertilization and implantation in the uterine wall occurs, then the corpus luteum continues to prevent menstruation; if fertilization does not occur, then the corpus luteum degenerates and menstruation occurs.

 Oocyte maturation within a follicle, followed by ovulation (follicle rupture).
 The follicle becomes a corpus luteum after ovulation and degenerates if the egg is not fertilized.
 Image credit: MartaFF – http://www.lainfertilidad.com/hormona-foliculo-estimulante-fsh, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=39272613